All Episodes

 They all make huge mistakes.

-Some lead to economic distress, others actually cost lives.
+Some lead to economic distress.

 At this moment, despite the left's charge that Bush is insensitive, I doubt whether the president's getting much restful sleep these past few nights.

-If there's anything at all that the American people have sensed about this man on a personal level, it is a sense of a simple faith-based compassion for his fellow citizens.
+If there's anything at all that the American people have sensed about this man on a personal level, it is a sense of a simple, faith-based compassion for his fellow citizens.

 Does he recognize personal responsibility in his disastrous choice of Brown as FEMA director?